A flat plate of leather or parchment which tied to the point of the shoulder. Worn between 1250-1350 to display the owner’s coat of arms.

 An erroneous Victorian era term for referring to plate armor or plate and maille hybrids.
 See also plate armor, maille.

 Reinforcement for the right arm on jousting armor.

 A cup-shaped plate defense for the knee, usually equipped with a side wing of heart shape.

 A spherical decoration for a helmet, often gilded and worn instead of a crest in the 15th Century.

 General term for a simple, common soldier’s helmet (usually of morion type, such as the ‘pikeman’s pot’).

-Armour ‘of proof’ is made sufficiently thick or hard to resist a shot from bow or musket.
+armor ‘of proof’ is made sufficiently thick or hard to resist a shot from bow or musket.
 The term first occurs in the texts of early medieval romances.

-‘Puffed and slashed’ armour
+‘Puffed and slashed’ armor

-Embossed armour, often etched and gilt, resembling a style of dress popular in early 16th Century Germany; where ‘puffs’ of colored material were pulled through ‘slashes’ in the sleeves or body of the garment.
+Embossed armor, often etched and gilt, resembling a style of dress popular in early 16th Century Germany; where ‘puffs’ of colored material were pulled through ‘slashes’ in the sleeves or body of the garment.